Powered by MediaWiki

 • If you successfully pickpocket something, you won't get it as a normal drop after killing the monster.
 However, if the monster can drop more than one of a certain item (for example, monsters in The Hole in the Sky that can drop multiple stars or lines), the other instances of that item can still drop normally.

-• Even if a monster has no item drops, you may still pick its pocket if you get initiative.
+• Even if a monster has no item drops, you may still attempt to pick its pocket if you get initiative.

 • Item drop modifiers do not affect pickpocketing probability.